syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Selection.md

 This section explains how to enable selection in the SfDataGrid and about the selection modes, properties, events that involves in selection and customizations available for selection.

 The SfDataGrid selects a specific row or group of rows either programmatically or by touch interactions.
-To enable selection in the SfDataGrid, set the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~SelectionMode.html) property to `None`.
+To enable selection in the SfDataGrid, set the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~SelectionMode.html) property to a value other than `None`.
 The SfDataGrid has different selection modes as listed as follows:

 ## Selection modes
 <table>